 “I mean if your name’s getting mentioned, best player, whether, you know, whatever comes after that, is usually pretty good,” Johnson said.
 “You know, I still feel like my time’s coming.
 I’ve just got to keep putting myself in position to have a chance to win.
 One of these days I will get it done.”

 DJ’s Road To No.1 – The Start

 |4/3/2016||3||Shell Houston Open||8th|

-Following a T28 at THE PLAYERS, Johnson then went on a run where he finished NINE times inside the top-10 in just 11 starts – with 3 of those finishes being WINS, including his first major at the U.S. Open.
+Following a T28 at THE PLAYERS, Johnson then went on an 11-start run where he finished NINE times inside the top 10, headlined by three Ws, including his first major at the U.S. Open.